-Even though in physics there must and can be a form of exactness, still none of its findings can claim to be the complete "truth", to have unchanging validity or be lawful in a deterministic sense.
-Up to and including the beginning of the 20th Century, very few persons doubted this view about the absolute validity of the laws of physics because, at the time, physicists believed that "valid" explanations had already been found for most phenomena of nature.
-With the rise of quantum mechanics, and the success of the theories connected with it, the tendency then arose to endorse a more indeterministic standpoint.
-However, today, both these standpoints are unacceptable.
-The acceptability of any physics theory always is dependent on the foreknowledge (knowledge) which contributes to the anticipation of a possible explanation (hypothesis).
-With the advancement of knowledge, new and qualified findings continually arise which, accordingly, increase or decrease a physicist's faith in the premise.
+Not withstanding the fact that in physics there must and can be mention of a particular form of exactness, still none of its findings can claim to be the complete "truth", to have unchanging validity or be lawful in a deterministic sense.
+Up to and including the beginning of the twentieth century very few persons doubted this view about the absolute validity of the laws of physics because at the time physicists believed that "valid" explanations already had been found for most phenomena of nature.
+With the rise of quantum mechanics and the success of the theories connected with it the tendency then arose to endorse a more indeterministic standpoint.
+However, today both of the above standpoints are unacceptable.
+The acceptability, or not, of any physics theory always is dependent on the foreknowledge (knowledge) that contributes to the anticipation of a possible explanation (hypothesis).
+With the advancement of knowledge there continually arises new and qualified findings that accordingly increase or decrease the physicist's faith in the premise.